University of Hartford Scholarships (2025–2026)

 What deadlines matter?

-Apply by November 15 (Early Action) for the strongest automatic scholarship and competition consideration.
+Apply by November 15 (Early Action) for strongest automatic scholarship and competition consideration.
 FAFSA priority deadline is February 15.

 🏆 Flagship Scholarships (Competitive)